ros-controls/ros2_control_demos/README.md

  z: 1.0"
 ```

-You should now see orange box circling in `rviz2`.
+You should now see an orange box circling in `rviz2`.

-## Controlles and moving hardware
+## Controllers and moving hardware
 To move the robot you should load and start controllers.
 The `JointStateController` is used to publish the joint states to ROS topics.
 Direct joint commands are sent to this robot via the `ForwardCommandController`.